soccertrack/funfacts/README.md

 const merged = { ...obj, ...obj2 }; // merged object
 ```

-### 12. Javascript engine and it's environment
+### 14. Javascript engine and it's environment
-All the Javascript engines out there (V8, SpiderMonkey, JSCore, Chakra) are single threaded.
-It has a single message loop / queue which is process task one at a time.
+All the Javascript engines out there are single threaded.
+It has a single message loop / queue which process one task at a time.
 Environment around Javascript such as Browser or Node.js env have multiple threads.
 A fetch call is done in i/o thread and when it return, it will callback and put into message loop.
 This single thread is also known as UI thread or Main thread.
+Because it is single threaded, there's no need to do lock for thread synchronization.

-### 13. Higher order functions
+### 15. Higher order functions
 Higher order function facilitates functional programming concepts and allow for more modular, concise, flexible, and reusable code.
 Here are the functions commonly used:

 ```javascript